4 Dead, Police Injured, Dozens Arrested After Siege At The U.S. Capitol

 Washington, D.C., officials say four people have died, including one in a shooting inside the U.S. Capitol, and more than a dozen police officers were injured after a mob of supporters of President Trump stormed the nation's legislative building, temporarily shutting down a vote to certify his successor's win.

+Officials say one woman was shot by a Capitol Police officer amid the chaos near the House chamber where lawmakers were sheltering in place, and that she later died from the injury.
+The agency identified the woman as Ashli Babbitt.

+Three others died after separate medical emergencies, D.C.
+Mayor Muriel Bowser and D.C.
+Metropolitan Police Chief Robert Contee said during a news conference.

-Police arrested 70 people on charges related to unrest from Wednesday through 7 a.m.
+City police officers arrested 70 people on charges related to unrest from Wednesday through 7 a.m.
 Thursday, Washington's Metropolitan Police Department said.
 Most of those arrests were for violating curfew, with many also facing charges of unlawful entry.

-Those arrested are from across the country, including North Carolina, Michigan, Arizona Georgia, Pennsylvania and Oregon.
+The Capitol Police says its officers arrested another 14 people, most of them for unlawful entry.
+Two of those arrested were charged with carrying a pistol without a license; two others were charged with assaulting a police officer.

 As Congress began debate over the certification of Electoral College ballots that would finalize President-elect Joe Biden's victory, a large mob decked in red "Make America Great Again" hats and carrying "Trump 2020" and Tea Party flags burst through barricades, overcame Capitol Police and entered the legislative chambers.